Plastic Little (band): Harlem Shake

 A sample of the song "Miller Time", from the self-released 2003 album Thug Paradise 2.1, was featured in the Baauer song "Harlem Shake" in 2012.
-The sample was taken without the permission of the band who are now seeking compensation from Mad Decent records for the copyright infringement, along with Reggaeton artist Héctor Delgado, due to the success of the release.
-Musson has stated the label have been "more than cooperative during this".
-The Harlem Shake became an internet meme in February 2013 after various groups of people performed a dance (unrelated to the original Harlem shake) to it and uploaded the videos to YouTube.
+The sample was used without the permission of the band, who then sought compensation from Mad Decent records for the copyright infringement, along with reggaeton artist Héctor Delgado, due to the success of the release.
+Musson stated the label were "more than cooperative during this".
+"Harlem Shake" became an internet meme in February 2013 after various groups of people performed a dance (unrelated to the original Harlem shake) to it and uploaded the videos to YouTube.
 The original lyrics ("And if you bring a 40 bottle to battle me/ I'll just punch you in the face/ then do the Harlem Shake") were a reference to a fight Musson had with a local graffiti artist after a Plastic Little gig.

 Musical style

 Their music has been variously described as rap, hip-hop, 2-step, Gallery Rap and, in their own words, Broke Pop and Party Rap.

 Plastic Little are known for their often tongue-in-cheek, comedic lyrical style while still being "simultaneously too full of themselves and astoundingly self-aware".